Dene Thaʼ First Nation

-The Dene Thá (/'tɛnɛ ðɑː/) First Nation is a First Nations government of the South Slavey in Northern Alberta, Canada.
-The people call themselves Dene Dháa (sometimes spelled Dene Tha' or Dene Th'a) or 'Ordinary People' in the Dene Dháh language.
+The Dene Thaʼ (/'tɛnɛ ðɑː/) First Nation is a First Nations government of the South Slavey in Northern Alberta, Canada.
+The people call themselves Dene Dháa (sometimes spelled Dene Thá or Dene Thʼa) or 'Ordinary People' in the Dene Dháh language.
 Its population is centered primarily in three communities: Bushe River, Meander River, and Chateh (formerly known as Assumption), but approximately 600 members who live off-reserve.
 Dene Thá First Nation is Treaty 8 nation and a member of the North Peace Tribal Council.

 Territories

 The following areas are reserved for the Dene Thá: Amber River 211, Bistcho Lake 213, Bushe River 207, Hay Lake 209, Jackfish Point 214, Upper Hay River 212, and Zama Lake 210 The total area of the reserves is 74,224 acres.

 Until the 1950s, the Dene Thá lived a semi-nomadic lifestyle and hunted in their traditional territory, which included land in the northwestern corner of Alberta, the southern Northwest Territories, and the northeastern corner of British Columbia.
 Today, many live in permanent settlements in and around Bushe River, Meander River, and Chateh.

 The Dene Thá First Nation signed Treaty 8 in 1900.